rstudio/renv/tests/testthat/_snaps/bootstrap.md

       renv 1.2.3 was loaded from project library, but this project is configured to use renv 1.2.3-1 [sha: 22d0159].
       - Use `renv::record("renv@1.2.3")` to record renv 1.2.3 in the lockfile.
       - Use `renv::restore(packages = "renv")` to install renv 1.2.3-1 [sha: 22d0159] into the project library.

+# bootstrap version validation handles 'standard' remote types

+    Code
+      . <- renv_bootstrap_validate_version(version = "1.0.0", description = list(
+        Version = "1.0.1", RemoteType = "standard", RemoteSha = "1.0.1"))
+    Output
+      renv 1.0.1 was loaded from project library, but this project is configured to use renv 1.0.0.
+      - Use `renv::record("renv@1.0.1")` to record renv 1.0.1 in the lockfile.
+      - Use `renv::restore(packages = "renv")` to install renv 1.0.0 into the project library.